The Vietnamization from the Perspective of a Vietnamese Infantryman

 To conclude this presentation, I’d like to quote the old saying of Niccolò Machiavelli “Wars begin where you will, but they do not end where you please.”

-But to me, winning or losing the battle depends on the fighters, but winning or losing the war depends on the politicians sitting safely behind the desk.
-It was so cruel when the sacrifices of hundreds of thousands of soldiers, the lives of millions of people, and the destiny of a nation were only the means ambitious men used in exchange for their political interests.
+To me, winning or losing the battle depends on the fighters, but winning or losing the war depends on the politicians sitting safely behind the desk.
+It was so cruel when the sacrifices of hundreds of thousands of soldiers, the lives of millions of people, and the destiny of a nation were only the means the ambitious men used in exchange for their political interests.

-“You can be completely assured that we will continue to provide your Government with the fullest support, including continued economic aid and whatever military assistance is consistent with the ceasefire provisions of this government…” President Nixon’s letter to President Thieu October 16, 1972
+“You can be completely assured that we will continue to provide your Government with the fullest support, including continued economic aid and whatever military assistance is consistent with the ceasefire provisions of this government…” President Nixon’s letter to President Thieu on October 16, 1972.

-“I repeat my personal assurance to you that the US will react very strongly and rapidly to any violation of the agreement…” Nixon’s letter quoted in US Ambassador Ellsworth Bunker’s letter to President Thieu Nov.
-15, 1972
+“I repeat my personal assurance to you that the US will react very strongly and rapidly to any violation of the agreement…” Nixon’s letter quoted in US Ambassador Ellsworth Bunker’s letter to President Thieu on Nov.
+15, 1972.

 “I would urge you to take every measure to avoid the development of an atmosphere which could lead to events similar to those which we abhorred in 1963 and which I personally opposed so vehemently in 1968” Nixon’s letter quoted in Bunker’s letter Oct.
 6, 1972